 When you hear “video interviewing” – what comes to mind?

 We are curious to better understand what recruiters, hiring managers and the general public think when they hear the term “video interviewing.”
-We think the pre-recorded questions in InterviewStream can make for a unified set of responses, and pre-recorded video screening is another layer to the spectrum of the umbrella “video interviewing” – going beyond the “live video interview” experience.
-Don’t hesitate to comment at the end of this article, and tell us in a few words what comes to YOUR mind when you hear the phrase “video interviewing.”
+We think the pre-recorded questions in interviewstream can make for a unified set of responses, and pre-recorded video screening is another layer to the spectrum of the umbrella “video interviewing” – going beyond the “live video interview” experience.

 Our clients have discovered that the pre-recorded video interview process solves an entirely different set of recruiting needs than the live interview solution.
 The two can complement each other, but often they are used at entirely different stages in the recruiting process and deliver completely different results in terms of the stage of candidate selection.

 Pre-recorded video interviewing can be an excellent way to screen large numbers of candidates quickly while offering a powerful “side-by-side” comparison of responses to uniform questions.
-This solution is often used to help facilitate the phone screening phase of the hiring process, where a recruiter is limited to business hours to schedule phone screening interviews with candidates.
-With more and more companies needing to reach deeper into the field of available candidates who are perhaps Millennials on-the-go and accustomed to being provided with “on-demand” technologies, or candidates overseas who may only be available at odd hours, the solution of the pre-recorded interview will continue to move to the forefront of every recruiter and hiring manager’s wish list, whether they are ready to implement it or not.
+This solution is often used as a phone screen alternative, where a recruiter is limited to business hours to schedule phone screening interviews with candidates.
+With more and more companies needing to reach deeper into the field of available candidates who are perhaps Millennials on-the-go and accustomed to being provided with “on-demand” technologies, or candidates overseas who may only be available at odd hours, the solution of the pre-recorded interview provides a boost in candidate experience.